Van-Goghbot/the-coderoom/docs/bezier.rst

       x = brick_path.B_x(t)
       y = brick_path.B_y(t)

-However due to the relationship t has to the curvature of the path, you actually get something that looks more like this.
+However, due to the relationship t has to the curvature of the path, you actually get something that looks more like this.

 .. figure::  imgs/uneven.png
    :align:   center